pribault/CppReflection/README.md

 The environment variable VCPKG_PATH needs to be defined to the vcpkg install directory.
 You also need to install some dependencies using vcpkg, on Windows:

-`vcpkg install --triplet=x64-windows yaml-cpp`
+`vcpkg install --triplet=x64-windows yaml-cpp jsoncpp`

-On Unix systems:
+On Linux systems:

-`vcpkg install --triplet=x64-linux yaml-cpp`
+`vcpkg install --triplet=x64-linux yaml-cpp jsoncpp`

 ### Build